SharonV33/guess-that-album/README.md

-# Guess that album
+# Guess that album :guitar:
 [livelink](https://guessthatalbum.herokuapp.com/)
 <img src="https://i.ibb.co/2db0C76/Screenshot-2021-04-15-at-14-58-53.png">

 ## About the app
 Want to prove to your friends that you know the most about metalcore?
 Prove yourself by getting on top of the leaderboard of "guess that album".
 This is the ultimate test for any metalcore fans.
+You will be able to see live results of the players who guessed correctly.

 ## Installing
 clone the repo